1991 NBL Finals

 The 1991 NBL Finals was the championship series of the 1991 season of Australia's National Basketball League (NBL) and the conclusion of the season's playoffs.
 The Perth Wildcats defeated the Eastside Spectres in three games (2-1) for their second NBL championship.

 Format

 The 1991 National Basketball League Finals started on 25 September and concluded on 27 October.
-The playoffs consisted of two best of three Elimination finals, two best of three Semi-finals and the best of three game Grand Final series.
-As the two top teams at the end of the regular season, Perth and Eastside both qualified for home court advantage during the Semi-finals.
+The playoffs consisted of two best of three Elimination Finals, two best of three Semifinals and the best of three game Grand Final series.
+As the two top teams at the end of the regular season, Perth and Eastside both qualified for home court advantage during the Semifinals.